JGarnerDev/nextjs-tutorial/Readme.md

    Make a gitignore file, so we don't upload our modules (or sensitive material in the future) (done) Install Next.js, React, and React-DOM (done)
-   Assign Next as run scripts for dev, build, and start in package.json (done)
+   Assign Next as run scripts for dev, build, and start in package.json (done) Make a folder called 'pages'.
+This is, funny enough, where all our pages of our website will go.
+This is how Next.js does routing. (done)
+   Make a file inside the pages direcory called index.js, which not suprising.
+By default, files named 'index' are run when directories are 'evoked' (right term?) (done)